Bolupe/Bolupe/README.md

 I'm a tech enthusiast and I enjoy learning about ways to create new technologies.
 I've been in the tech space for less than a year, and trust me its been a ride.
 I'm proficient in HTML, CSS and a bit of JavaScript.
 At the moment, I’m learning VueJS.

-Outside the world of tech, I love learning new things and of course getting better at what I already know.
+Outside the world of tech, I love learning new things and of course, getting better at what I already know.
 I enjoy listening to music, watching movies, going to the beach 🏖 although it's been a whileee.

 ### Key Highlights😊
 - 🌱 I’m currently learning VueJS